Trainer: Luke Hilton

 By a proven sire out of an international family

-Neil Breen from Heart Thoroughbreds selected this filly out of the Magic Millions sale in January offered by Mane Lodge the filly is a forward type for the sales company circuit of races next season.
+Neil Breen from Heart Thoroughbreds selected this filly out of the Magic Millions sale in January offered by Mane Lodge the chestnut is a forward type for the sales company circuit of races in the 2019/20 season.

 Nicely built out of a mare that descends from the same family that produced champion American turf filly Hatoof, nine wins including the Grade 1 Arlington Park Beverly DS Stakes as well as the English One Thousand Guineas and Newmarket Champion Stakes, Breen believes this filly was a great buy.